Nvelop

 Exploring Cloud ERP Options

 Your company is considering migrating from on-premise ERP to cloud.
-You don't know which vendors exist or what's possible.
+You do not know which vendors exist or what is possible.

 Send an RFI to 10-15 vendors asking about capabilities, pricing models, migration approaches, and timelines.
 Use responses to create a shortlist for a future RFP.